edrakopo/SHProjectSignalDetection/README.md

 (Properties: risetime, FWHM, length, depth)
 Warning!
 Length only works if you change onesigvals (line102) to have some sort of sigma-from-mean sorting.
 As it relies on the sigma difference to calculate signal length.
 (Will be changed).
 Prints distribution of all Properties.
+Using cutoff parameters, determines possible signal values within the data

 noisetrimmeropt.py
 ------------------